TrondheimDeveloperConference/submitit-redux/README.md

 * emsUser: User to use ems
 * emsPassword: Password to ems
 * photoCopyDir: If present a copy of all photos will be copied here
-* closing-time: The date call for speakers will be closed and a password will be required to submit a new proposal.
+* closingTime: The date call for speakers will be closed and a password will be required to submit a new proposal.
 Date format yyyyMMddHHmmss
-* close-password: The password required to submit new talks after the deadline
+* closePassword: The password required to submit new talks after the deadline

 ## Frontend developer mode